NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 real estate on the ground.
-If you have a pair of images where one image has a footprint on the ground that is much larger than the other, only the area that is common to both (the intersection of their areas) should be kept to perform correlation (since non-overlapping regions don’t contribute to the stereo solution).
+If you have a pair of images where one image has a footprint on the ground that is much larger than the other, only the area that is common to both (the intersection of their areas) should be kept to perform correlation (since non-overlapping regions don't contribute to the stereo solution).
 If the image with the larger footprint size also happens to be the image with the better resolution (i.e. the image run through ``cam2map`` second with the ``map=`` parameter), then the above ``cam2map`` procedure with ``matchmap=true`` will take care of it just fine.
-Otherwise you’ll need to figure out the latitude and longitude boundaries of the intersection boundary (with the ISIS ``camrange`` program).
+Otherwise you'll need to figure out the latitude and longitude boundaries of the intersection boundary (with the ISIS ``camrange`` program).
 Then use that smaller boundary as the arguments to the ``MINLAT``, ``MAXLAT``, ``MINLON``, and ``MAXLON`` parameters of the first run of ``cam2map``.
-So in the above example, after ``mocproc`` with ``Mapping= NO`` you’d do this:
+So in the above example, after ``mocproc`` with ``Mapping= NO`` you'd do this:

 ::